 Hosting Negotiations – Serving Food at a Meeting

 Yes, usually serving food is a good idea.
 This is a question that seems to be addressed only in the best sales training workshops.
 Generally speaking, the more informal and less people present, the more collaborative your meeting will be.
 Eating together is another form of informality.
 One of the big benefits will include information flowing more freely.
 Best to manage their expectations.
 So if you are hosting the meeting, best to let the other party know that you'll be serving

 Contract Renegotiation with the Chilean Government

-In the 1960’s Kennecott (Rio Tinto), a U.S. company, was about to enter into renegotiation over its contract with the government of Chile concerning its El Teniente copper mine.
-At the time, Chile’s BATNA appeared overwhelmingly strong as the government was possessed of a strong pro sovereignty stance towards foreign management of its natural resources.
+Negotiation value In the 1960s, Kennecott (Rio Tinto), a US company, was about to enter into renegotiation over its contract with the government of Chile concerning its El Teniente copper mine.
+At the time, Chile’s best alternative (BATNA) appeared overwhelmingly strong as the government took a strong pro-sovereignty stance toward foreign management of its natural resources.
 Can we take some lessons for our mortgage renegotiations?
-The government of Chile was politically positioned to
+The government of Chile was politically

 Negotiation Walk Away